NumesSanguis/FACSvatar/docs/source/modules/deeplearning.rst

 Currently tested with Ubuntu 16.04 (not yet on Windows, but instructions provided)

-If you didn't setup your Python environment yet, look here: :doc:`modules/env-setup` Make sure your terminal has `facsvatar active`:
+If you didn't setup your Python environment yet, look here: :doc:`env-setup`

+Make sure your terminal has `facsvatar active`:

 .. code-block:: bash